Manufacturer catalog

 3. Army funds a new ammunition production facility at Lake City

-The Army announced a March 5 contract for construction of a facility to manufacture ammunition at Lake City Army Ammunition Plant, showing that the government-owned industrial base remains active.
+The Army announced a March 5 contract for construction of a facility to manufacture ammunition at Lake City Army Ammunition Plant, a key government-owned, contractor-operated ammunition plant.

-This profile aggregates multiple U.S. government production channels rather than a single corporate manufacturer.
-No single headquarters applies, so headquarters fields are omitted.
+U.S. government production covers multiple federal arsenals, ammunition plants, and government-owned, contractor-operated sites rather than one corporation.
+No single corporate headquarters applies, so headquarters fields are omitted.

 • History of the Ammunition Industrial BasePublisher: U.S. Army Joint Munitions Command | Note: Historical overview of the Army ammunition industrial base; it explains that arsenals were built to meet peacetime needs and that government-owned ammunition plants formed a core part of the wartime industrial base. | Accessed: 2026-06-21